gelardo/eventr/README.md

    - end_datetime
    - attendees (comma-separated emails and All emails must be enclosed within double quote)

-2. Use the Import Events section to upload your CSV file
+2. Use the Import Events section Event list page to upload your CSV file
+   - Here is demo file link : [sampleCsv](https://numansyed675.com/sample.csv)

 ## Development